Robust entanglement buffers based on SWAP interactions

 In the following, we will introduce the model for an entanglement buffer in a bipartite setting using partial swap operations for the caching of Bell-pair entanglement, as depicted in Fig.~\ref{fig:model}.
 We first assess the entanglement caching of a single Bell pair, highlighting the influence of the initial buffer state, the interaction parameters, and the buffer size.
-We then focus on the practical benefits of an entanglement buffer in a quantum network scenario, studying how to fill the buffer with a steady amount of entanglement from a stream of Bell pairs, and benchmarking its performance when the interaction strength with the source states is limited and when transmission losses are present.
+We then focus on the practical benefits of an entanglement buffer in a quantum network scenario, studying how to fill the buffer with a steady amount of entanglement from a stream of Bell pairs, and benchmarking its performance when the interaction suffers from imperfect control, noise, and transmission loss.
 We close with a conclusion and outlook.

-\textit{Model.---} Consider the bipartite model setting of Fig.~\ref{fig:model}: Alice and Bob share a $k$-pair entanglement buffer comprised of $k$ qubits on each side, and a source provides maximally entangled qubit pairs in the Bell state $|\psi_1\ra = (|00\ra + |11\ra)/\sqrt{2}$.
-The task is to cache the entanglement of each source unit and successively fill the buffer.
-We will quantify the amount of entanglement in the buffer in terms of the \textit{logarithmic negativity} $E$ \cite{Vidal.etal2002}.
-The initially empty buffer shall assume a product state, $\rho^{(2k)}_0 = \rho^{(k)}_0 \otimes \rho^{(k)}_0$ with $E=0$.
+\textit{Scheme.---} Consider the bipartite model setting depicted in Fig.~\ref{fig:model}: Alice and Bob share a $k$-pair entanglement buffer, each comprised of $k$ qubits on their respective sides.
+A source provides maximally entangled qubit pairs in the Bell state $|\psi_1\ra = (|00\ra + |11\ra)/\sqrt{2}$.
+The objective is to cache the entanglement of each source unit and successively fill the buffer.
+To this end, each incoming source unit undergoes the same uniform caching operation, in which its two qubits interact sequentially with all $k$ buffer qubits on Alice's and Bob's sides, respectively.
+This design avoids the need for selective addressing between memory elements, as commonly employed in repeater-type protocols \cite{Collins_multiplexed_2007, Simon_quantum_2007, Lan_multiplexed_2009, Zhang_experimental_2016, Kutluer_solid-state_2017, Wen_multiplexed_2019, Li_multicell_2021}.
+Instead, it enables entanglement accumulation through passive, symmetric operations—making the scheme particularly suited to platforms such as trapped ions, superconducting qubits, or photonic circuits, where uniform or sequential couplings are more naturally implemented than dynamically routing or selectively activating individual memories.
+In such settings, our protocol reduces experimental complexity and is designed to tolerate imperfect control, noise, and transmission loss, as will be analyzed in the following.